JonKing93/Github-Tutorial-Workshop/workshop/07-merge.md

 ![A line now joins the last commit of the new feature branch to the main branch.
 A commit at the end of this line is labeled 'Merge new feature'.](..\assets\images\07\merge.svg)

-Note that when you perform a merge, the history of both branches are also combined.
+Note that when you perform a merge, the histories of the two branches are also combined.

 ![The commits on the new feature branch have been added to the main branch after merging.](..\assets\images\07\merge-history.svg)